-Your FAQ pages aren’t going to be the most exciting part of your website (and if they are, you might have bigger problems).
-However, they remain a crucial point of communication with your site’s visitors.
-If someone is looking at your FAQ page, it usually means one of two things:
+Your FAQ page will never be the most exciting part of your website (and if it is, you might have bigger problems).
+However, it remains a crucial point of communication with your site’s visitors.
+If someone is looking at your FAQ page, they’re probably doing one of two things:

 - They’re interested in what you have to offer, but they’re not sold yet